About Masary Studios

 who we are

 Ryan Edwards is a career musician for dancers.
 From a beginning in big band jazz, to an extensive study in West African music and dance, he has been on the path to make people dance since he began in music.
 For 10 years he led annual adventure-travel missions to Guinea, West Africa.
 Currently producing interdisciplinary art and performance work, he continues to explore music, installations and design for dance as well as various site-specific works.
 Ryan is a New Music America Grant Recipient as well as a Creative City, Live Arts Boston and Now + There Arts Fellow.
 He graduated Magna Cum Laude with a degree in performance from Berklee College of Music and a minor in Africana Studies.
 Ryan is most proud to be a father of two beautiful children, Jafiah and Maya.

-Sam Okerstrom-Lang or “Samo" is a Boston based new-media interdisciplinary digital artist and designer.
+Sam Okerstrom-Lang or “Samo" is a Boston based media artist and designer focusing on 3D animation, video projection design, and live visual environments.
 Technology serves as a vehicle and tool in Samo’s practice in order to question the boundaries of digital communication, while in turn questions the boundary and function of the pixel.
 His work engages associations between technology, body, and perception by immersing the human sensory system with experiences that obscure the line between nirvana and dystopia. www.samokerstromlang.com